eco32i/ngs/README.rst

 * no docs -- same as the tests
 * not tested with anything but MySQL 5.5
 * it was only tested on full cuffdiff output
+* you will probably need a machine (or VPS) instance with at least 2 GB RAM.
+On a 4 GB, 4-core AMD desktop, importing the example dataset takes close to 5 min.
+This is slower than cummeRbund, but not by a large margin.

-Because objects are created in bulk during the initial import, foreign key check fails when using InnoDB storage engine with MySQL database.
+* because objects are created in bulk during the initial import, foreign key check fails when using InnoDB storage engine with MySQL database.
 The workaround is to either use MyISAM storage engine (include ``default-storage-engine = MyISAM`` in your ``/etc/mysql/my.cnf`` file prior to creating the databse) or turn off foreign key check for InnoDB engine on per-session basis.

-Make sure to increase the ``maximum_packet_size`` parameter in ``/etc/mysql/my.cnf`` to somewhere around 64M, otherwise mysql will choke on importing big(ish) datasets.
+* make sure to increase the ``maximum_packet_size`` parameter in ``/etc/mysql/my.cnf`` to somewhere around 64M, otherwise mysql will choke on importing big(ish) datasets.

 Future plans
 ============